wuqianliang/Diff-Reg/README.md

-# Diff-Reg V1: Diffusion Matching Model for Registration Problem
+# Diff-Reg: Diffusion Model in Doubly Stochastic Matrix Space for Registration Problem

 PyTorch implementation of the paper: